Choosing an ecommerce platform is not easy considering the amount of things required to run an online store. Essentially, you need:

 Cons: Customer service not the best.
 Can’t export website.

 Wix’s features are hard to beat in their price range.
-The most advanced plan costs A$ 58 monthly (pricing includes GST), which gives you comprehensive website-building features as well as priority 24/7 customer support, unlimited videos on your site and 50 GB website storage.
+The most advanced plan costs A$179 monthly including GST, which gives you comprehensive ecommerce features as well as priority 24/7 customer support, unlimited file storage and advanced marketing features.

 Wix’s visual editor shows the page you’re tweaking, with plenty of editing options.

-All plans have the same amount of ecommerce features with the option to add more tools and integrations from a wide range of external apps as well as Wix’s own apps.
+All plans have the option to add more tools and integrations from a wide range of external apps as well as Wix’s own apps.
 This could, however, rack up the monthly cost because many of the add-ons have separate subscriptions.

 The more frequently you pay for a Wix ecommerce subscription, the higher the monthly cost.
 You can pay up to two years in advance for the lowest cost per month, but payments are non-refundable.